 Jennifer Wills is a literary agent with They Seymour Agency.
 Jennifer is particularly interested in a wide range of picture books and cookbooks, with a soft spot for author/illustrators of sweet and wacky picture books, and cookbooks with mouth-watering recipes of the health conscious, budget friendly or celebrity chef variety.
 For fiction, she’s also interested in middle grade and young adult with a sci fi/fantasy, horror/suspense, or contemporary bent, and upmarket women’s fiction with a sense of humor.
 On the nonfiction side, narrative nonfiction and memoir are also welcome.
 If your manuscript has a great hook, a distinct voice, and can make her laugh out loud or ugly cry (or, even better, both), she’d love to see it.
 Learn more about Jennifer here.

-Weronika Janczuk is a literary agent and founder of The Janczuk Literary Agency.
+Weronika Janczuk [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent and founder of The Janczuk Literary Agency.
 “I am not, and have never been, a single-genre reader.
 I am eager only for the best-told stories, building out a list of talented novelists and writers in many genres.”
 She is seeking: young adult, fantasy & sci-fi, literary fiction, commercial fiction, women’s fiction, romance, crime, mystery & thrillers. memoir and nonfiction (innovative ideas & research; projects with a potential for social & cultural impact, etc.).
 Learn more about Weronika here.

 Lindsey Smith is a literary agent with Speilburg Literary.
 Lindsey is interested in cookbooks, lifestyle, health, pop culture, gender issues, self-help, true crime, and current events.
 She is especially interested in podcast-to-book ideas, journalists who specialize in specific research, and cookbooks that have a niche and/or narrative voice.
 Please do not pitch diet books.
 Lindsey is excited to work with first-time authors as well as those who are established.
 She is seeking nonfiction only, specifically prescriptive nonfiction that is compelling, and voice-driven, with the ability to shed light on a topic that might be unknown.
 She especially loves projects and people that bring humor to serious situations.
 Learn more about Lindsey here.